 No ear-tip?
 You need to learn her story by talking to your neighbors.
-Try the old-fashioned way-knocking on doors or posting flyers-or the new-fashioned way-sending them a text or posting your flyer on Facebook, Twitter, Nextdoor or Front Porch Forum.
-You want to know whether she's already somebody's pet kitty or if she lives outside and is being taken care of (most lost cats are found within five houses of the one they escaped from).
+Try the old-fashioned way-knocking on doors or posting flyers-or the new-fashioned way-sending them a text or posting your flyer on social media (try Facebook, Nextdoor or FrontPorch Forum).
+You want to know whether she's already somebody's pet or if she lives outside and is being taken care of (most lost cats are found within five houses of the one they escaped from).

 If you discover she has a home or is being looked after, your job is done.
 That's good news.

 But sometimes the cat you just spotted isn't being taken care of.
-She fends for herself and has started hanging around because she doesn't have any people... until you came along.
+She fends for herself and has started hanging around because she doesn't have any people ... until you came along.